ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 To remove ODF from your apps, you can delete your app or deployment and the corresponding PVCs.
 {: shortdesc}

-If you want to fully remove ODF and all of your data, you can [remove your storage cluster](#ocs-remove-storage-cluster).
+If you want to fully remove ODF and all your data, you can [remove your storage cluster](#ocs-remove-storage-cluster).
 {: note}

 1. List your PVCs and note the name of the PVC and the corresponding PV that you want to remove.